abdul-royyaq/OC-ASRock-H610M-HDV-M.2/README.md

 ## Important Notes

-* This EFI comes with a memory mapping template for ASRock H610M-HDV/M.2, [you can change](https://dortania.github.io/OpenCore-Post-Install/universal/memory.html) according to your memory module configuration e.g `Manufacture`, `PartNumber`, `SerialNumber`, `Size`, and `Speed`.
+* Modify memory `Manufacturer`, `PartNumber`, `SerialNumber`, `Size` and `Speed` ​​to match your system, [Read more information about memory mapping](https://dortania.github.io/OpenCore-Post-Install/universal/memory.html#mapping-our-memory).

-* `CpuTopologyRebuild.kext` is disabled by default, you don't need this if you are using a P-Core only CPU e.g i3-12100/F, this also makes the type 2 hypervisor e.g VirtualBox detect that there are only 2 CPU cores.
+* `CpuTopologyRebuild.kext` is disabled by default, enable it if you have a CPU with P-Core and E-Core.

-* Don't change `MinKernel` variable to 21.x or later, this will make your macOS unable to wake up from sleep.
+* Don't change `MinKernel` larger or smaller than `20.0.0` to avoid problems with not being able to suspend or sleep.

-* Please [generate new SN and MLB](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-macserial) if getting trouble with iServices.
+* Generate new SMBIOS or just [generate new SN and MLB using macserial utility](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-macserial) if getting trouble with iServices.

 ---